 Domain Name Registration Data Access Protocol (DNRD-AP) – refers to the elements of a (standard) communications exchange—queries and responses—that make access to registration data possible.
 For example, the WHOIS protocol (RFC 3912) and HTTP (RFC 2616 and its updates) are commonly used to provide public access to DNRD. for all domain namesion data”nd here for anyone to make sense of the new terminology.666666666666666666666666666666666666666666

 Domain Name Registration Data Directory Service (DNRD-DS) – refers to the service(s) offered by registries and registrars to provide access to (potentially a subset of) the Domain Name Registration Data.
 ICANN Accredited gTLD Registries and Registrars are required by contracts to provide the DNRD Directory Services via both port 43 and over the web interface.
-For country code Top Level Domains (ccTLDs), the TLD registries determine which service(s) they offer.
+For country code Top Level Domains (ccTLDs), the TLD registries (or governments) determine which service(s) they offer.

 To ensure that discussions regarding internationalized registration data take place in a consistent manner, the working group uses the following definitions of IDN-related terms.
 Some of these terms are from the ICANN’s IDN glossary, and others are from related RFCs in IETF (RFC 6365 and RFC 5890).